Interstate Compact on the Placement of Children (ICPC)

 • Court minute order specifies the parent/relative full name.

-• If not in court minute order, RA or Division Chief must put in writing that a background clearance was completed on parent/relative
+• If not in court minute order, RA or Division Chief (DC) must put in writing that a background clearance was completed on parent/relative

 ICPC Data Requirements